 - Learning the algorithmic bases; - Familiarisation of students with languages enabling them to code the resolution of numerical problems or data processing; - Teaching basic programming techniques, particularly the use of the debugger; - Knowledge of appropriate numerical methods available for the numerical computation of a physical problem.
-As far as possible, students will work on a project aimed at illustrating the methodology of modelling for chemistry and physics.
+Students will also work on a project aimed at illustrating the methodology of modelling for chemistry and physics.